 Golden syrup tastes buttery, caramelly, and sweet, with hints of butterscotch and candy-floss.

-However, if preferred simply leave the lemon out of the recipe and perhaps enjoy a slice of treacle tart along with a few slices of your favourite fruit, or just on its own which is equally delicious.
+However, if preferred simply leave the lemon out of the recipe and perhaps enjoy a slice of treacle tart along with a few slices of your favourite fruit, or just on its own which is equally nice.
+Alternatively, you can use lime instead.

-A slice of treacle tart on its own is a wonderful home-baked treat but it can be served with vegan hot custard, pouring cream, whipped cream, ice-cream, or even some hot berry coulis.
+A slice of treacle tart on its own is a tasty treat, but it can also be served with hot custard, pouring cream, whipped cream, ice cream, or even some hot berry coulis or sauce.

-To make an easy berry coulis add frozen or fresh berries to a saucepan along with some sugar, and cook until a hot berry sauce is created.
+To make an easy berry coulis, add frozen or fresh berries to a saucepan along with a little sugar to sweeten, and cook until a hot berry sauce is formed.
+A few fresh berries also make a nice accompaniment.

 Equipment